malamatenia/learnable-handwriter/README.md

 You can completely ignore the annotation.json file in the case of unsupervised training without evaluation.

 Note: To ensure a consistent set of characters regardless of the annotation source for our analysis, we implement internally [choco-mufin](https://github.com/PonteIneptique/choco-mufin), using a disambiguation-table.csv to normalize or exclude characters from the annotations.
-The current normalization suppresses allographs and edition signs (e.g., modern punctuation) for a graphetic result.
-For more details see [the associated article](https://openhumanitiesdata.metajnl.com/articles/10.5334/johd.97).
-You can modify this per your needs.
+The current configuration suppresses allographs and edition signs (e.g., modern punctuation) for a graphetic result.

 ## How to run: